Why are certain decisions on land use made?

 Economic factors: costs and benefits of land use decisions

-Land use decisions are influenced by both the costs they can incur and the benefits they can generate.
+Land use decisions are influenced by the costs they incur and the benefits they generate.

 In Prof. Serote’s diagram, economic are also affected by physical factors.